coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 Imagine having some data processing workflow that takes raw data, converts and filters it, and finally produces some result, for example a plot.
 Each step of the workflow is done using command line tools and scripts written in different languages.
 You could run everything manually: step by step, checking each output and passing it to the next script or tool.

 Soon enough, you may start automating your work.
-The simplest way to automate would be to use bash script (if you are on Linux).
+The simplest way to automate would be to use bash script (if you use MacOS/Linux).
 Your script may look like this:
 ```bash
 wget http://example.com/dataset_2024.zip
 unzip dataset_2024.zip